 No matter what, Brie cooked in the air fryer is going to be gooey and tasty!

-Brie bites should only be reheated once if possible, as the dough will dry out with each subsequent reheat.
+- To reheat Brie bites in the air fryer, simply air fry them for around 3 minutes at 350°F to warm them up.
+They should only be reheated once if possible, as the dough will dry out with each subsequent reheat

 Final Thoughts

-Make sure to check out these butternut squash fries for an easy side that helps use up that extra squash from your holiday meal!
+Looking for more great sides and snacks?
+Make sure to check out my butternut squash fries for an easy side that helps use up that extra squash from your holiday meal!

 I also think this microwave mulled wine recipe is a perfect way to warm up during the holidays or on a cold winter night!